Our Initiatives مبادراتنا

 The Adventures of Salwa

-The Adventures of Salwa is a campaign that raises awareness on sexual harassment through a series of videos and illustrations depicting the daily life of young Salwa.
-Visit the campaign website here and also follow their Facebook page.
-Check this link to read the latest news from Salwa on this website.
-The campaign recently launched a support line that answers calls related to sexual harassment in Lebanon: 76-676368.
-You can email salwa[at]adventuresofsalwa.com for more information.
+The Adventures of Salwa is a campaign created by four young women to raise awareness around sexual harassment through a series of videos and illustrations depicting the daily life of young Salwa.
+You can join the campaign’s Facebook group to check the videos and visit this link to read the latest news.
+You can email ran.ignatios[at]gmail.com for more information.

 Coalitions and Networks